0xck/diploma/README.md

 ## Limits
 >There are some limits for using app in whole.
 They are described below.

-#### Operation system limits
-App works only on *NIX systems:
-- some app components _(RQ workers)_ use `fork()` that is not implemented on Windows
-- app contains TRex client which works with certain libraries that are able to work only on *NIX
-- app works on 64bit systems only _(looks like something wrong with TRex client pyzmq python module from "external lib")_

 #### TRex limits
 Current TRex releases have some limits _(got from [here](https://communities.cisco.com/community/developer/trex/blog/2017/03/29/how-trex-is-used-by-mellanox))_: